Open Building Population Layer (Canada) — v3

 CD_RATIOfloatPopulation per building at CD level (3 decimal places)

-ORPHAN_RATIOfloatBonus population from orphaned DBs (3 decimal places)
+ORPHAN_RATIOfloatBonus population from orphaned DBs located in the same DA (3 decimal places)

 HAS_ORPHAN_BONUSint1 if building receives orphan bonus, 0 otherwise